OOPSpam/blog/_posts/2023-05-22-spam-protection-for-forminator.md

 6. You'll be taken to a page with your site key and secret key.
 These are the keys you'll need to integrate reCAPTCHA into your website.
     ![reCaptcha generates Site keys](/blog/assets/posts/gravity/recaptcha-keys.jpg "reCaptcha generates Site keys")

-To obtain hCaptcha Site Key and Secret Key, follow these step-by-step instructions:
+To obtain hCAPTCHA Site Key and Secret Key, follow these step-by-step instructions:

-1. Visit the hCaptcha website: Go to [the official hCaptcha website](https://www.hcaptcha.com/).
+1. Visit the hCAPTCHA website: Go to [the official hCAPTCHA website](https://www.hcaptcha.com/).
 2. Sign up for an account: Click on the "Sign Up" button and provide the required information to create a new account.
 3. Create a new site: Once you're logged in, navigate to the "Sites" section or dashboard.
 4. Register a new site: Click on the "Register a new site" button or a similar option to register a new website.
 5. Provide website details: Fill in the necessary information for your website, such as the website name, domain, and any other required fields.
-6. Select hCaptcha type: Choose the type of hCaptcha you want to use.
+6. Select hCAPTCHA type: Choose the type of hCAPTCHA you want to use.
 You can select between the "Checkbox" or "Invisible" options depending on your preference.
-7. Get Site Key and Secret Key: After completing the registration process, hCaptcha will generate a unique Site Key and Secret Key for your website.
+7. Get Site Key and Secret Key: After completing the registration process, hCAPTCHA will generate a unique Site Key and Secret Key for your website.
 8. Copy the keys: Copy the generated Site Key and Secret Key and keep them in a secure location.

-By following these steps, you should be able to obtain your hCaptcha Site Key and Secret Key for your website's forms.
+By following these steps, you should be able to obtain your hCAPTCHA Site Key and Secret Key for your website's forms.

 > 📌  Make sure to add the CAPTCHA field to your Forminator form.